 The following table shows a summary of this information.
 For more details, see the sections below.

-In combination with Enterprise 10.5: ELB and ALB.
+In combination with Enterprise 10.5 or higher: CLB and ALB.

 For the Elvis Server load balancer, enabling Sticky Sessions is recommended but not required.

 For the Enterprise Server load balancer, enabling Sticky Sessions is only required when it has also been set up for the Elvis load balancer.